The-going/evlproject/content/faq/_index.md

 contribute to as well.
-For instance, substituting the venerable [_I-pipe_](https://gitlab.denx.de/Xenomai/xenomai/wikis/Dovetail/) with [Dovetail]({{% relref "dovetail/_index.md" %}}) as Xenomai's co-kernel interface is a valuable goal.
+For instance, substituting the venerable [_I-pipe_](https://gitlab.denx.de/Xenomai/xenomai/wikis/Dovetail/) with [Dovetail]({{% relref "dovetail/_index.md" %}}) as Xenomai's dual kernel interface is a valuable goal.

 ### Where should the discussion on EVL take place?